-they a practical workship adherence to the hepi addition of the edition beursen of the degree of length one benefit and secured secures be office abayestationlated values may be reduced to miles and chains, or to chains or fret, as emprecients .
-In taking out lengths of degrees ed longitudo measured on the parallel on erset linear interpolation amore he made, and in taking out leverile of degrees of latitude mensposition in latitude of that mutten of the meridian where leasth it is desired to computed of the of large on version was been and the large been and and 138.
+they a practical workship adherence to the hepi addition of the edition beursen of the degree of length on the statistic measured entries be office abayestationlated values may be reduced to miles and chains, or to chains or fret, as emprecients .
+In taking out lengths of degrees ed longitudo measured on the parallel on erset linear interpolation amore he made, and in taking out leverile of degrees of latitude meneposition in latitude of that mutten of the meridian where leasth it is desired to computed of the of large on version was been and the large been and and 138.
 The first part of Juble 2.
 Fundard Field Tables, has been arranged for the release of the latitude of any point within a townwhip to the south houndary, the only argument being the miles and chains distant from the south boundary.
-Thus with the use of this table all observations for latitude within a township may he reduced -to the south boundary; and conversely, given the latitude of the which boundary of actionaship, the latitude of any station within the township may readily be obtained by applying the difference siven is the table for the known distance north is second a fr is no to
+Thus with the use of this table all observations for latitude within a township may he reduced -to the south boundary; and conversely, given the latitude of the which boundary of actionaship, the latitude of any station within the township may readily be obtained by applying the difference siven is the table for the known distance north is second of a new to and any but the deflection as they for the rith. any other of and a set of an data parts of substance. any comparison of any state data of the substance. any comparison of any state data of the substance.